Changepoint detection for dependent Gaussian sequences: Numerical evaluation

 In case we do want to handle processes with a high negative correlation we can improve the false alarm rate by adapting our procedure as described in the following paragraphs.
 As a leading example we consider an {\sc ma}(1) process with coefficient $-0.6$ (see Fig.\ \ref{DRMA05}).
 One obvious possibility to control the number of false alarms is to lower the significance level $\alpha$ (see Fig.\ \ref{loweralpha}).

 We can further improve the performance of our testing procedure in terms of false alarms by using a concept similar to the `tuning procedure' proposed in \cite[Section 5]{MAND2}.
 The main idea behind it is the following.
 We observed that most false alarms were raised because of a suspected changepoint at the {\it end} of the window, that is, for large $\beta$.
-Therefore, we can reduce the false alarm rate substantially by ignoring changepoints that correspond to $\beta$ larger than, say, $0.95$ (see Fig.\ \ref{DRtuned}); we call this adaptation `tuning'.
+(This problem is well known for {\sc llr} tests, see \cite{CZOR}).
+A simple method to reduce the false alarm rate substantially is to ignore changepoints that correspond to $\beta$ larger than, say, $0.95$ (see Fig.\ \ref{DRtuned}); we call this adaptation `tuning'.
 Note that even though we observed that most false alarms occur at the end of the window, tuning also neglects `real' changepoints if they correspond to $\beta>0.95$, and can therefore cause a delayed detection.
 However, the graph indicates that in the case of an {\sc ma(1)} with coefficient $-0.6$ this approach works remarkably well.

 Fig.\ \ref{DRbigwin} shows that we obtain an even better result if we in addition increase the window size to 100.\footnote{To account for the larger window size, in this figure the length of the time series is 300 and the change takes place at time 150.}